Get It!

 onbeat(midi.note(1,40))

-Pulse when a midi note goes wild.
-With a midi note this should fire each time the note is pressed.
+Pulse when a midi note is pressed.

 Operators Bread and Butter